taustation-fan/taustation-fan.github.io/ships.md

 ## Maintenance

-Ships require regular repairs, and occasional refurbishments.
+Ships require regular patch ups, and occasional overhauls.

-Once a health bar of a ship sinks below a certain threshold, or when the navigation computers are "not operational", the ship requires repairs before you can fly it again.
+Once a health bar of a ship sinks below a certain threshold, or when the navigation computers are "not operational", the ship requires patch up before you can fly it again.

-If you are lucky, and the current station has a shipyard, the repairs can be done for you by paid workers, which means you do not have to be present during the repairs -- but it costs about twice as much as repairing it yourself.
+If you are lucky, and the current station has a shipyard, the repairs can be done for you by paid workers, which means you do not have to be present during the repairs -- but it costs about twice as much as patching it up yourself.

-On stations without a shipyard, you have to repair your ship at the docks, which is cheaper, but confines you to the docks during the repair.
+On stations without a shipyard, you have to patch up your ship at the docks, which is cheaper, but confines you to the docks during the process.
-Repairing a ship consumes 50% Focus, Intelligence and Stamina.
-During a ship repair, stats and focus regeneration is very slow.
+Patching up a ship consumes 50% Focus, Intelligence and Stamina.
+During a ship patch up, stats and focus regeneration is very slow.
 While confined, you cannot be attacked (just like if you were confined to the brig or sickbay).

-In either case, you can spend 10 bonds to halve the repair time.
+In either case, you can spend 10 bonds to halve the patch up time.

-A repair only brings the health up to 75%.
-Refurbishment at a shipyard costs an additional 2000 credits, and completely restores the health of the ship.
-You can refurbish your ship without repairing it first, although it will cost more.
+A patch up only brings the health up to 75%.
+Overhaul at a shipyard costs an additional 2000 credits, and completely restores the health of the ship.
+You can overhaul your ship without patching it first, although it will cost more.

 ## Ship Storage